Actifio/actifiodataveilmasking/README.md

 * Name when mounted to masking server:   CPROD
 * Name when mounted to development server:   MPROD

-The steps we follow will be:
+The steps we follow to install or upgrade would be:

 1. Unzip DataVeil onto your masking server.
 Set permission and test for correct JAVA.
 Install JAVA if needed and setup an X11 server to access DataVeil.
 1. License DataVeil and note where you put the license file.
 Do not put it into the same folder a DataVeil as this will complicate upgrades.